DamilolaALX/printf/README.md

 * Run the compiled test executable.

 ## TASKS
 These are all the tasks contained in this project.
+The completed ones are linked below.

 [0.
 I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life]
 * Write a function that produces output according to format.